 Every team in an organization will have some procedure of having group emails or team meetings held often.

-One simple way to make an employee quit is to ignore them group emails or can be left out from team meetings.
-This will bring an insecured feel and will make them quit.
+One simple way to make an employee quit is to ignore group emails or can be left out from team meetings.
+This will bring an unsecured feel and will make them quit.

 13. No promotions or rewards at the moment:

 Every quarterly or half-yearly the team would have performance analysis or yearly promotional review meetings.

 You can directly put a word that there is no chance of promoting or hike at the moment.